Cheppers/minicrm-client/README.md

     _Updates an Address based on the given ID._
     _See the basic usage section how to provide the ID._

+    __Keep in mind__ if you provide a 'contactId' already in use, the method will update that particular contact with the given field's values.
     ```php
     $client->updateAddress(AddressRequest $addressRequest);
     ```